ThePhrozenKeep/D2MOO/doc/Coordinates.md

 - `Room`: Used to group units and tiles in a single entity.
 Its size is 8x8 `Floor tiles`.
 - `Floor tiles`: Its size is 5x5 `Subtiles`.
 - `Subtiles`: This is the precision used to determine collision flags and properties.
 Equivalent to 8x8 `World coordinates` units.
-- `World position`: Granularity used for collisions, light computations and position of moving units in general.
+- `World coordinates`: Granularity used for collisions, light computations and position of moving units in general.
-- `Path`: Paths use a 16bit fixed point representation of the `World position`.
+- `Game coordinates`: Used for paths, uses a 16bit fixed point representation of the `World position`.

 ## Cardinal points